MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-showas-property.md

 ```

-The group `MyGroup` will be rendered as split button which gives you a one-click access to the action `MyAction`.
+The group `MyGroup` will be rendered as split button, which gives you a one-click access to the action `MyAction`.

 ## See Also

 [Getting Started with AL](../devenv-get-started.md)
 [Developing Extensions](../devenv-dev-overview.md)